praveennr18/personal-voice-assistant-/README.md

-# personal-voice-assistant-
-# G-One Personal Assistant
+# Personal voice Assistant

-Welcome to G-One, your personal AI assistant!
-G-One is a versatile personal assistant built using Python, capable of handling various tasks through voice commands.
+Welcome to, your personal AI assistant! is a versatile personal assistant built using Python, capable of handling various tasks through voice commands.
 It integrates with multiple APIs and performs a range of functions to assist with daily activities.

 ## Features